openstack-archive/tripleo-docs/doc/source/install/controlplane_backup_restore/03_undercloud_restore.rst

 It assumes that the hardware layout is the same, and the hostname and Undercloud settings of the machine will be the same as well.
 Once the machine is installed and is in a clean state, re-enable all the subscriptions/repositories needed to install and run TripleO.

-Note that unless specified, all commands are run as root.
+Note that unless specified, all commands should run as the stack user.

 Downloading automated Undercloud backups
 ----------------------------------------